ericafenyo/authentication/README.md

 # Authentication

-An API for handling user authentication
+An GraphQl API for handling user authentication